twigphp/Twig/doc/02-Twig-for-Template-Designers.markdown

 ### Macros

 Macros are comparable with functions in regular programming languages.
-They are useful to put often used HTML idioms into reusable functions to not repeat yourself.
+They are useful to put often used HTML idioms into reusable elements to not repeat yourself.

 Here a small example of a macro that renders a form element: